 - The Twilight Zone gives us "Death's-Head Revisited", where a Nazi officer revisits a concentration camp seventeen years after the war.
 He runs across a former inmate, and a battle of wills begins.
 At the end, the officer remembers killing the inmate the night the Allies raided the camp - the implication being that he'd killed so many people that he simply forgot until then.

-- The Wire: Avon Barksdale, the Big Bad of the Barksdale Organization, and his Brute Wee-Bey have a darkly comedic version.
-At the end of the show's first season, they're both sent to jail.
-In the second season, a corrupt prison guard named Tilghman spends a great deal of time harassing Wee-Bey, and then brusquely refuses Avon's attempt to make a deal, which no one does to Avon.
-Eventually Wee-Bey hears the reason why Tilghman won't let up on Wee-Bey: Tilghman is related to someone that Wee-Bey killed on Avon's orders.
+- The Wire: Avon Barksdale, head of the Barksdale Organization, and his enforcer Wee-Bey Brice have a darkly comedic version.
+While in jail in season 2, a corrupt prison guard named Dwight Tilghman spends a great deal of time harassing Wee-Bey, and then brusquely refuses Avon's attempt to make a deal, which no one does to Avon.
+Eventually Wee-Bey hears the reason why Tilghman won't let up on him: Tilghman is related to someone that Wee-Bey killed on Avon's orders.
 Avon doesn't remember a thing about it, not even when Wee-Bey starts trying to supply details to jog his memory.
-(By the time Avon and Wee-Bey are in jail, their organization is responsible around twenty murders in the past two years alone.
+(By the time Avon and Wee-Bey are in jail, their organization is responsible for around twenty murders in the past two years alone.
 Is it any wonder Avon can't remember them all?)

 - Ironically enough, Wee-Bey may not even have been responsible for that crime.
-When Bey was caught, his lawyer got the prosecutor to agree to take the death penalty off the table in exchange for a full confession...and Bey then tried to take responsibility for every killing ever committed by anyone in the Barksdale gang.
-While the cops knew that some of those were committed by others, who knows how many crimes Bey "ate the charge" for that he didn't commit.
+When Wee-Bey was caught, his lawyer got the prosecutor to agree to take the death penalty off the table in exchange for a full confession...and Wee-Bey then tried to take responsibility for every killing ever committed by anyone in the Barksdale gang.
+While the cops definitely know that some of those were carried out by others, it's never made clear how many murders Wee-Bey took the fall for that he didn't commit.
 LaDonte's murder could have been one of those.

 - Underground: In the episode "Firefly", John Macon says this about Josey, a runaway slave: "the worst day of that man's life was just another Tuesday in the office for me."
 Subverted in a sense because this isn't a villain being indifferent to his victims' suffering but a cause of shame, guilt and motivation to do good for him.